mapbox/dr-ui/docs/src/pages/guides/batfish-helpers.md

 - `path` (required) string.
 Top-level folder in `src/pages`.
 - `title` (required) string.
 Title of the product.
 - `tag` (optional) string.
 Name of tag to add to [`ProductMenu`](/dr-ui/#productmenu).
+- - `addPages`, array.
+Pages, usually external to the site, to be appended to navigation.
+See [Shape of appended pages](#shape-of-appended-pages).

 ### Example